blackwings-01/DrivingPerception/README.md

   ```
   python play.py --mode flow --demo <#>
   ```
-4. Visualization of roadsign of one specific sign with matching explicitly drew (Unlike mode all, this is computed on the fly. **Notice this doesn't work on corn because SIFT is not installed**.
-If you have OpenCV with SIFT installed feel free to run this)
+4. Visualization of roadsign of one specific sign with matching explicitly drew (Unlike mode all, this is computed on the fly)

   ```
   python play.py --mode roadsign --demo <#> --sign <signname>